Nicaraguan police detain bishop, other priests in raid

 Early Friday, the Matagalpa diocese posted on social media, “#SOS #Urgente.
 At this time the National Police have entered the Episcopal rectory of our Matagalpa diocese.”

-The National Police confirmed the detentions in a statement later Friday, saying that the operation was carried out to allow “the citizenry and families of Matagalpa to recover normalcy.”
+The National Police confirmed the detentions in a statement later, saying that the operation was carried out to allow “the citizenry and families of Matagalpa to recover normalcy.”

 “For several days a positive communication from the Matagalpa diocese was awaited with a lot of patience, prudence and sense of responsibility, that never materialized,” the statement said.
 “With the continuation of the destabilizing and provocative activities, the aforementioned public order operation became necessary.”